 The seed, or roots, help to open obstructions of the liver, spleen and gall, and ease painful and windy swellings and helps in curing yellow jaundice.

 Cineole and anethole present in fennel seeds act as expectorants and help to clear congestion in the respiratory tract.
 Thus, it is considered to be beneficial in conditions like asthma or bronchitis.
-Eating fennel seeds with figs is also a good medicine for cough, bronchitis and lung abscesses.
+Eating the seeds with figs is also a good medicine for cough, bronchitis and lung abscesses.

-Histidine, found in fennel seeds, is an essential amino acid that helps in the formation of haemoglobin and other blood components.
+Histidine, found in the seeds, is an essential amino acid that helps in the formation of haemoglobin and other blood components.
 Thus, it helps prevent anaemia.

 It has mild oestrogenic properties.
 Fennel water when taken during periods can help ease menstrual pain.
 It also helps to regulate the menstrual cycle.

 It increases milk production and secretion in lactating mothers.
 The milk produced will contain some properties of fennel thus acting as an anti-flatulent for the infant.

 Recent studies have found fennel water to possess diuretic, pain-reducing and fever-reducing properties.
 Fennel oil helps to relieve muscular and rheumatic pains.
 Fennel bulb is a good source of vitamin C, which is a powerful antioxidant.
 Fibre, folate and potassium present in adequate amounts helps to improve cardiovascular and colon health.